jedisct1/libsodium-doc/helpers/padding.md

 Usage of padding in order to hide the length of a password is not recommended.
 A client willing to send a password to a server should hash it instead (even with a single iteration of the hash function).

-This ensures that the length of the transmitted data is constant, and that the server doesn't effortly get a copy of the password.
+This ensures that the length of the transmitted data is constant, and that the server doesn't effortlessly get a copy of the password.

 Applications may eventually leak the unpadded length via side channels, but the `sodium_pad()` and `sodium_unpad()` functions themselves try to minimize side channels for a given `length & <block size mask>` value.